-I am Professor for Bioinformatics at the University of Applied Sciences Weihenstephan-Triesdorf and I am leading the bioinformatics division at the TUM Campus Straubing for Biotechnology and Sustainability.
+I am Professor for Bioinformatics at the University of Applied Sciences Weihenstephan-Triesdorf and I am heading the bioinformatics division at the Technical University of Munich, TUM Campus Straubing for Biotechnology and Sustainability.

 I studied Bioinformatics at the University of Applied Sciences Weihenstephan-Triesdorf and conducted my Diploma thesis at the Max Planck Institute for Biological Cybernetics and the Max Planck Institute for Developmental Biology in Tübingen (Germany).
 During my studies I did two research internships.
 The first one I did in 2008 at the University of Cambridge (UK) and the European Bioinformatics Institute (EMBL-EBI).
 The second one I did at the University of New South Wales in Sydney (Australia).